 The 21st-century editions of the Child Behavior Checklist for Ages 6-18 (CBCL/6-18), Teacher’s Report Form (TRF), and Youth Self-Report (YSR) were first published in 2001.
 Their development and applications are extensively documented in the Manual for the ASEBA School-Age Forms & Profiles.
 Multicultural norms for the CBCL/6-18, TRF, and YSR were released in 2007, as detailed in the Multicultural Supplement to the Manual for the ASEBA School-Age Forms & Profiles.

 In 2001, the RCCYF published the 21st century edition of the Semistructured Clinical Interview for Children and Adolescents for Ages 6-18 (SCICA), which is administered by clinical interviewers.
 In 2004, the RCCYF published the Test Observation Form for Ages 2-18 (TOF), which enables examiners to assess behavioral and emotional problems observed while they administer individual ability and achievement tests.
-And in 2009, the RCCYF published the 21st-century version of the Direct Observation Form (DOF), which obtains ratings of behavior observed in group settings such as classrooms and recess.
-The SCICA, TOF, and DOF Manuals detail the development and applications of each instrument.
+The SCICA and TOF Manuals detail the development and applications of each instrument.

-The Brief Problem Monitor (BPM) was first published in 2011.
+The Brief Problem Monitor for Ages 6-18 (BPM/6-18) was first published in 2011.
 It has versions completed in 1-2 minutes by parents (BPM-P), teachers (BPM-T), and youths (BPM-Y) to assess changes in problems over brief user-selected periods (several days to several months).

 Assessment Instruments for Ages 18-59

 First published in 2003, the Adult Self-Report (ASR) and the parallel Adult Behavior Checklist (ABCL) for completion by adult collaterals assess diverse problems, personal strengths, adaptive functioning, and substance use.
 Their development and applications are documented in the Manual for the ASEBA Adult Forms & Profiles.
-In early 2015, we added multicultural norms and published the Multicultural Supplement to the ASEBA Adult Forms & Profiles.
+In 2015, we added multicultural norms and published the Multicultural Supplement to the Manual for the ASEBA Adult Forms & Profiles.
+The Brief Problem Monitor for Ages 18-59 (BPM/18-59) was published in 2018.

 Assessment Instruments for Ages 60-90+